 It is not currently FDA approved.
 Some moms can still get it, from a compounding pharmacy, or online from countries where it is legal.

 In some countries it is available without a prescription.

 I suggest you do research to understand the pros and cons of this drug.
 You should definitely not take it without professional advice and supervision

 Occasionally a mom will have a sudden drop in her supply.
 There are things I call “milk busters” because they can decrease milk supply.

 - Pseudoephedrine (found in a lot of cold medicines)

 - Significant weight loss in a short period of time

 - Baby sleeping through the night

-Sometimes it is a mystery.
+Sometimes a decrease in milk supply is a mystery.